By: Alicia Anne Monahan, Firefighter/Paramedic and Guest Blogger

 As firefighters, we try to never go there, into that box of negative slides.
 We pulled the important lessons out and slid those into our functional tray.
 But the emotional?
 Let it collect dust in the corner.
 If it sits long enough, maybe it will eventually be forgotten.

 The dust gets kicked off when people ask us, “What’s the worst thing you’ve ever seen.”
 That slide-tray comes out and flashes in super speed mode through our brain, and we see each face, sight, and cry, then, we give you a generic response, because the honest answer would probably be too much for you to hear.

 I share this information, to help others understand the reality our first responders face each day.
 The man who came into my bunk room, happened within my first two years on the job.
 It could have happened day one.

 I think the public “knows,” but they don’t know.
 And you can’t know, unless you’ve experienced it.

 Add sheer exhaustion on top of the call stress, and add home obligations, and other things needed to do, and it can become quite stressful.

-Having family at home that understands is also vital.
+According to law offices in Maryland, having family at home that understands is also vital.
 Some days you just need to lay in bed all day and rest.
 Other days you need to go do something healthy to de-stress, and that is fine, and necessary.

 I think it is great that there is a push being made for mental health in the fire service.
 We need to be able to talk about these things, and have people to go to, even if it’s just an understanding ear to listen.